The Stewardship Question

 94% of congregation members have forgotten the sermon by Wednesday.
 Pastors invest 10–18 hours per week in preparation.
 Without reinforcement, that investment evaporates before Thursday — taking the discipleship opportunity with it.

 The median percentage of active members in a small group is 45% — meaning more than half of every congregation is not in any structured discipleship relationship.
-The spend is real.
 The outcome is not reaching everyone it should.

 These are not feature claims.
 They are the formation outcomes that happen when the sermon keeps working after Sunday.